Homophobia

 • Hate speech from government figures

-The most ruthless examples of state-sponsored homophobia is drawn from history, involving Nazi Germany, Qing China, Leninist Russia, North Korea, Zimbabwe, Brazil, and territories occupied by Islamist militias like ‘Taliban’ Afghanistan.
+The most ruthless examples of state-sponsored homophobia are drawn from history, involving Nazi Germany, Qing China, Leninist Russia, North Korea, Zimbabwe, Brazil, and territories occupied by Islamist militias like โ€˜Talibanโ€™ Afghanistan.

 II.
 Social homophobia

 Social homophobia involves the homophobia displayed by communities, typically on the basis of regressive religious beliefs and practices.
 This type of homophobia is usually associated with Islamic communities operating under Sharia Law and Christian communities.
+However, in recent years, world religions [mfn] Ventriglio, A., Castaldelli-Maia, J., Torales, J., De Berardis, D., & Bhugra, D. (2021).
+Homophobia and mental health: A scourge of modern era.
+Epidemiology and Psychiatric Sciences, 30, E52. doi:10.1017/S2045796021000391 [/mfn] are displaying a kinder, even compassionate acceptance of the gender spectrum.

 4. Cultural homophobia

 Cultural homophobia refers to the homophobia espoused in popular culture.
-It is based on prevalent socio-cultural notions of sexuality and conventional gender norms and is usually transmitted through media like:
+It is based on prevalent sociocultural notions of sexuality and conventional gender norms and is usually transmitted through media like:

 • Films